IgalRoitblat/swell_checkout_scripts/README.md

 6. shopify-checkout-apply-point-balance.liquid - Apply all available balance button for checkout.
 7. shopify-checkout-force-order-summary-open.js - Forces order summary to open on mobile in the Shopify Checkout.
 8. loyaltyOptInCodeSetup.html - Adding a checkbox to allow users to opt-in the rewards program on Shopify using local storage.
+9. redirectToRewardsOnClick.js - Redirect to rewards page on login or signup made from the rewards page.

 Ruby (Cart / Checkout Logic):